 sp bulk_enrich ig.com x.com ibm.com -esQuery DNS records:

-sp padns query a ig.com limit=2 sort=last_seen/-Supported commands and sub-commands
+sp padns query a ig.com limit=2 sort=last_seen/-Supported Commands and Sub-commands

 The CLI currently supports the following commands and sub-commands: